The Waugh Family

 Genetic Genealogy / Y-DNA

-There are currently only nine people who have tested with the FTDNA BigY that are positive for I-FGC21765 and their surnames are Waugh (4), Walkup, Lee, Steptoe, Wellwood and Jackson as well as one ancient sample from Dalvik (Brimnes), Iceland (DAV-A9) dated to 900-1000 CE (A.D.).
-Our closest matches in Scandinavia are in southern Sweden and Denmark and are positive for I-FGC21732.
+There are currently only twelve people who have tested with the FTDNA BigY that are positive for I-FGC21765 and their surnames are Waugh (5), Wharff, Walkup, Lee, Steptoe, Wellwood and Jackson (2) as well as one ancient sample from Dalvik (Brimnes), Iceland (DAV-A9) dated to 900-1000 CE (A.D.).
+Our closest matches in Scandinavia are in southern Sweden and Denmark and are positive for I-FGC21732 (with a TMRCA of 2800 ybp).
 The Icelandic sample provides evidence for a "line of inquiry" and bridges the gap from southern Scandinavia to the British Isles during the Viking Age.

 "Brimnes was an estate in the Upsastrond area.
 Nowadays its property and others belong to the municipality of Town Dalvik.
 According to the Svarfdaela Saga, Karl the Red and several other men were killed at River Brimnesa.
 He was buried in his boat.
 Just north of the river one of the most interesting burial grounds of the country were inspected in 1910 by Knut Bruun and Finnur Jonsson.
 They discovered 13 graves, thereof one boat mound.
 Since then more graves and relics have been unearthened, such as another boat mound about 300 m outside the burial ground.
 Old sources suggest, that the boat landing Hyltinganaust was at the mouth of the river." - Nordic Adventure Travel